Inheritance of Hope: Background

 Inheritance of Hope was founded by Deric and Kristen Milligan following several years of coping with the challenges of raising three young children while battling a terminal illness.
 The concept was born in 2003 after Kristen, then 30, was diagnosed with a rare terminal liver cancer and had difficulty finding literature to help her three young children (ages 4, 2, and 7 months) through this challenging time.
-She decided to remedy the problem and wrote her first book, A Train’s Rust, A Toy Maker’s Love, to help her children better understand what was happening in their family.
+She decided to remedy the problem and wrote her first book, A Train's Rust, A Toy Maker's Love, to help her children better understand what was happening in their family.

 Six surgeries, two radiation treatments, two rounds of chemotherapy, and three books later, Kristen and her husband Deric expanded the concept by co-founding Inheritance of Hope, a 501(c)(3) nonprofit charity devoted to inspiring hope in young families facing the loss of a parent.
-Sadly, Kristen lost her courageous bout with cancer in 2012, but her legacy remains as the organization serves families like her own.
+Sadly Kristen lost her courageous bout with cancer in 2012, but her legacy remains as the organization serves families like her own.

 Programs

-Inheritance of Hope is a hope-filled community of care that serves families in 3 life-changing ways:
+Inheritance of Hope builds community for families affected by terminal illness: